nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-8-7

+Unusually heavy rain is interrupting connections downtown and in Greenpoint this afternoon.
+We have a large upgrade planned during August and September that will fix these rain problems

 2019-7-29

 12:59am Bandwidth has returned to good speeds in much of Brooklyn due to improved configuration of the SN3 VPN server.
 This also fixes much of the Saratoga problem.